rust-lang/rust/text/0000-conservative-impl-trait.md

 ## Syntax

-Let's start with the bikeshed: The proposed syntax is `@Trait` in return type position, composing like trait objects to forms like `@(Foo+Send+'a)`.
+Let's start with the bikeshed: The proposed syntax is `impl Trait` in return type position, composing like trait objects to forms like `impl Foo+Send+'a`.

-The reason for choosing a sigil is ergonomics: Whatever the exact final feature will be capable of, you'd want it to be as easy to read/write as trait objects, or else the more performant and idiomatic option would be the more verbose one, and thus probably less used.

-The argument can be made this decreases the google-ability of Rust syntax (and this doesn't even talk about the _old_ `@T` pointer semantic the internet is still littered with), but this would be somewhat mitigated by the feature being supposedly used commonly once it lands, and can be explained in the docs as being short for `abstract` or `anonym`.
-And in any case, it's a problem we already suffer with `&T` and `&mut T`.

-If there are good reasons against `@`, there is also the choice of `~`.
-All points from above still apply, except `~` is a bit rarer in language syntaxes in general, and depending on keyboard layout somewhat harder to reach.

-Finally, if there is a huge incentive _against_ new (old?) sigils in the language, there is also the option of using keyword-based syntax like `impl Trait` or `abstract Trait`, but this would add a verbosity overhead for a feature that will be used somewhat commonly.
+It can be explained as "a type that implements `Trait`", and has been used in that form in most earlier discussions and proposals.

+Initial versions of this RFC proposed `@Trait` for brevity reasons, since the feature is supposed to be used commonly once implemented, but due to strong negative reactions by the community this has been changed back to the current form.

+There are other possibilities, like `abstract Trait` or `~Trait`, with good reasons for or against them, but since the concrete choice of syntax is not a blocker for the implementation of this RFC, it is intended for a possible follow-up RFC to address syntax changes if needed.

 ## Semantics